This is a guest post by Jani Seneviratne.

 This particular aspect relates to the Attention and Desire aspects of AIDA.
 As a copywriter, your job is to drive the message home.
 ClichÃ© copy will only fly by the reader.
 This will surely cost you conversions.
 Create unique copy that differentiates your business from your competitors to really stand apart from your competition and maintain the buyer’s focus and interest.

 This may require a few creative brainstorming sessions but it will certainly be worth your efforts.
 The below example perfectly illustrates how this type of differentiation can go a long way towards separating you from the other guys.

 This particular aspect relates to the Attention and Action aspects of AIDA.
 Think about the stopping power of your copy.
 Does your copy have the capability to make people hang on to your every word?
 Does it encourage the consumer to participate?
 Is it impactful to the extent that it motivates them to act now / today?

 Figure 7 KISSmetrics – Impact (Call to Action 2)

 If not, it might be a wise idea to revise your calls to action.

 Keep It Simple Stupid.
 Unless you’re writing exclusively for a specific niche, copy should never be too technical.
 Of course, you don’t want to sound too condescending by â€œdumbing downâ€ your copy, but try to choose your words carefully.

 Follow the 3S rule KISSmetrics follows on their homepage: Short, Simple and Succinct.
-Complex words and sentence structures as well as industry specific jargon should be avoided as they will only scare away the masses.
-When executed correctly, a conversational language and good sense of humor will work wonders.
+Complex words and sentence structures, as well as industry-specific jargon, should be avoided as they will only scare away the masses.
+When executed correctly, a conversational language and a good sense of humor will work wonders.

 What Will Applying These Formulas Do For Your Online Business?